Red House Hospital: History

 The land, building, furnishing, wire-beds, instruments, and salary of a physician and nurse for seven years were all provided, at an expense of US$35,000, by Margaret Williamson, for whom the hospital was named.
 A maternity ward was added, at a cost of $17,000, by two sisters of Princeton, New Jersey, as well as another ward through a legacy from Dr. Wells Williams.
 The first piece of land was secured in 1883, the year of the donor's death.
 Eight more pieces were later added, all outside the city limits.
 In addition to the medical buildings, there was a home for medical workers, and a house for nurses and assistants.

 The Women's Union Missionary Society was founded for the purpose of evangelizing local women, mainly by the founding of schools and orphanages, and in this instance, by the founding of a hospital for women by the American medical missionary Elizabeth Reifsnyder.
 While women rarely went to Chinese hospitals, commonly only under circumstances of very great suffering, it was believed that the Margaret Williamson Hospital would be filled to overflowing.

-The hospital's was formally opened on 3 June 1884.
+The hospital was formally opened on 3 June 1884.
 The building was a two-storied structure on the road to Sikawei, not far from the West Gate.
 This was the fourth hospital opened exclusively for women in China.
 The first was in Beijing by Dr. Lucinda L. Combs (Peking Women's Hospital, 1874).
-The second was in Fuzhou by Dr. Sigourney Trask(1877), and the third in Tianjin by Dr. Leonora Howard (Isabella Fisher Hospital, 1882); both were under the Methodist Episcopal Board of Missions.
+The second was in Fuzhou by Dr. Sigourney Trask (1877), and the third in Tianjin by Dr. Leonora Howard (Isabella Fisher Hospital, 1882); both were under the Methodist Episcopal Board of Missions.